Songs for Slim

 Songs for Slim is an EP by the band The Replacements.
-The EP was recorded and sold to benefit former bandmate Slim Dunlap, who had suffered a stroke.
-Chris Mars, former drummer for The Replacements, contributed to one song ("Radio Hook Word Hit") and designed the album art.
+The disbanded Replacements reunited to record the limited run EP as a benefit for former bandmate Slim Dunlap, who had suffered a stroke in February 2012.

+Kevin Bowe replaces Dunlap on guitar with the Replacements and Peter Anderson is on drums.
+Former drummer Chris Mars contributed to one song ("Radio Hook Word Hit") and designed the album art.
+Songs for Slim was released on LP only, however, it was later made available for digital download.